xiaozhon/benchmark-dataset/README.md

 # A Benchmark Dataset for WSN
-The dataset for our paper on PE-WASUN 2018.
+The dataset is for our paper on PE-WASUN 2018.

 In summary, the dataset includes about a month data for a testbed of 73 nodes, including both link level information and the full routing path of each packet.